kubatyszko/safari-cookie/README.md

 Parse and write `.binaryCookies` format used by Safari and other iOS/OSX applications.
 You can filter cookies by domain name using a blacklist or whitelist or dump the data and export in other formats.

+### Usage
+See python cookie.py -h for help on usage.

 ### License
 Dual licensed under the MIT and GPL licenses:
 http://www.opensource.org/licenses/mit-license.php